 Code of Business Ethics Commitment Oath

-I have carefully read and am fully informed of the Code of Business Ethics.
+I have carefully read and am fully informed of the Code of Business Ethics and Code of Business Conduct and Ethics.
 I pledge to observe the Code dutifully and actively participate in the Company’s ethics management.

 In particular, I will observe the following provisions at all times during the performance of my duties and obligations, and I agree to accept any punishment for violating the Oath.